World News Actuality Presented By Claire Evren Emmanuel Macron wins France’s presidential election

-Paris CNN World News Actuality Presented By Claire Evren
+Paris World News Actuality Presented By Claire Evren

 Emmanuel Macron wins France’s presidential election